Caroli formula in near-field heat transfer between parallel graphene sheets: Derivation of Bare Retarded Green's Function of Scalar Potential

 As such, the equation of motion in $(\textbf{q}_{\perp},\omega)$ space reads

-$\eta_{2}$ = damping factor of scalar potential.
+$\eta_{2}$ is the damping factor of scalar potential.
 Such damping factor should be small; we set $\eta_{2} \sim 10^{-5} \, \mathrm{m}^{-1}$ .
-Taking the inverse of the operator matrix on the left hand side and following complex integration, we finally get Eq.~(\ref{D0r}) in the main texts.
+Taking the inverse of the operator matrix on the left hand side and following complex integration, we finally get Eq.~(\ref{D0r}) in the main text.